viniciusfinger/viniciusfinger/README.md

 # Hey you! 👋

-I'm a Brazilian Software Engineer, currently working with credit cards.
+I'm a Brazilian Software Engineer, currently working with Generative AI.
 I like building side projects to discover new areas and validate ideas.
-I'm interested in back-end development and AI.
+I'm interested in Artificial Intelligence and Back-end.

 ## Recent Articles 🗞️